 Take action to help improve your mental health

 If you’ve been struggling with your mental health, you’re not alone.
-The U.S. is facing a mental health crisis that experts say is growing worse.
+The U.S. is facing a mental health crisis1 that experts say is growing worse.

-Nearly 1 in 5 Americans report the pandemic has made a significant impact on their mental health.
-The American Psychological Association also notes a dramatic increase in people seeking help in the last few years, citing several reasons, including the COVID-19 pandemic.
+According to the Centers for Disease Control and Prevention, 1 in 5 Americans2 live with a mental health condition.
+The American Psychological Association also notes a dramatic increase3 in people seeking help in the last few years, citing several reasons.

 “It’s been tough for a long time and many people’s resiliency has been stretched to the breaking point,” said Dr. Rhonda Randall, chief medical officer at UnitedHealthcare.
 “That’s why it’s more important than ever to understand what kind of help you can get if you feel like your mental health is at risk.”